comworkio/comwork-cloud-wiki/code.md

 A full dev|ops local environment on the cloud.

-Yet another "gitpod like environment" with the real tools you're using locally everyday.
+Yet another "_gitpod like environment_" with the real tools you're using locally everyday.

 It embed our every day tools and CLI like docker, docker-compose, k3d, k9s, kubectl, kubeseal, terraform, terragrunt, node, python, ansible, lt, gcloud, jq, yq and you'll be able to add more tools in your instance using the apt command directly on the terminal.